FRRouting/frr/doc/user/isisd.rst

 .. clicmd:: set-overload-bit on-startup (0-86400)

    Set overload bit on startup for the specified duration, in seconds.
+Reference: :rfc:`3277`

 .. clicmd:: purge-originator